BlasBenito/myWebsite/content/post/08_reading_list_data_science/index.markdown

 # Management and Leadership

+[**Using fake deadlines without driving your engineers crazy**](https://zaidesanton.substack.com/p/using-fake-deadlines-without-driving?publication_id=1804629&post_id=152010688): In this post, [James Stanier](https://substack.com/@jstanier) explains how fake deadlines can help push projects forward in healthy work environments.

-[**You are hurting your team without even noticing**](https://zaidesanton.substack.com/p/when-engineering-managers-become) This post by [Anton Zaides](https://substack.com/@zaidesanton) (Development Team Leader), and [Eugene Shulga](https://substack.com/@crushingtecheducation), (Software Engineer) offers insight on the harmful effects of a manager's ego in their team dynamics.
+[**You are hurting your team without even noticing**](https://zaidesanton.substack.com/p/when-engineering-managers-become): This post by [Anton Zaides](https://substack.com/@zaidesanton) (Development Team Leader), and [Eugene Shulga](https://substack.com/@crushingtecheducation), (Software Engineer) offers insight on the harmful effects of a manager's ego in their team dynamics.

 [**Teamwork Habits for Leaders**](https://the.managers.guide/p/teamwork-habits-for-leaders): This post by [Csaba Okrona](https://substack.com/@ochronus) focuses on how shifting from talker to listener in team meetings offers a good insight to better address the team's needs.